wireservice/agate/docs/tutorial.rst

     counties = table.group_by('county')

-This command takes our original :class:`journalism.table.Table` and groups it into a :class:`journalism.tableset.TableSet`, which contains one table per county.
+This command takes our original :class:`.Table` and groups it into a :class:`.TableSet`, which contains one table per county.
 Now we'll aggregate the totals for each group.

 .. code-block:: python